 - Plain clothespins

 - Scissors or Exacto blade

-- Ruler or Pencil for tracing
+- Ruler or pencil for tracing

 - Mod Podge

-- Acrylic Paint (optional)
+- Acrylic paint (optional)

 - Small round neo magnets (optional)

 Take apart the clothespin where you have just the wooden pieces and set the metal parts aside.
 Paint all the wooden parts of the clothespin the color of your choice.

 It's time to add the scrapbook paper or paper of your choice.
-You can either use a ruler to measure your clothespin and cut out that measurement with a ruler an exacto blade (mine was 8cm by 8mm) or the easy way is to just trace around your clothespin and then cut out your tracing.
+You can either use a ruler to measure your clothespin and cut out that measurement with a ruler and an Exacto blade (mine was 8cm by 8mm) or the easy way is to just trace around your clothespin and then cut out your tracing.

-Put mod podge on the back of your strip of decorative paper and adhere it to the clothespin making sure it's adhered evenly and making sure the edges are all stuck down.
-Then apply a coat of mod podge over the top of the paper.
+Put Mod Podge on the back of your strip of decorative paper and adhere it to the clothespin making sure it's adhered evenly and making sure the edges are all stuck down.
+Then apply a coat of Mod Podge over the top of the paper.
 This will seal it and help protect it.

 Tie a small bow from some ribbon and glue the bow onto the clothespin.
 Then take a rhinestone or gem and glue it to the middle of the bow.
 If you choose to add magnets on the backs, one or two small silver magnets glued on the back should do the trick.
 Now you are all done!

-Ideas For Using Embellished Clothespins:
+More Ideas for Using Embellished Clothespins